Police: Landlord tried to force Silicon Valley tenants out

 Saini allegedly contacted friends and the group went to the home Monday night.

-When the family inside refused to leave, the group shut off the power and tried to break open the door, police said.
+When the family inside refused to leave, the group shut off the power and tried to break the door open, police said.

 One man then tried to use a knife in an effort to force the door, nearly injuring someone inside who was trying to hold the door closed, police said.